With Trump back at civil fraud trial, accountant testifies after key witness Michael Cohen postpones

 “When I do testify, I am certain Donald will be in attendance, sitting with his lawyers at the defendant’s table,” Cohen wrote.

+With Trump at the defense table Tuesday, one of his lawyers, Christopher Kise, objected to what he deemed “very granular” testimony from Kidder.

-On Tuesday, Trump heard Kidder discuss his company's finances, including a mention of a prior tangle with New York state's lawyers: former Attorney General Eric Schneiderman's 2013 lawsuit over the now-defunct Trump University real estate seminar program.
-In explaining a spreadsheet, Kidder noted an entry about a loan that the Trump Organization took out to pay a $25 million settlement of lawsuits from Schneiderman and others alleging that Trump University defrauded students.
+If technical, it did provide a window into Trump Organization accounting practices, including how the company paid for a settlement in a prior Trump tangle with New York state's lawyers: former Attorney General Eric Schneiderman's 2013 lawsuit over the now-defunct Trump University real estate seminar program.

+Kidder noted a spreadsheet entry about a loan that the Trump Organization took out to pay a $25 million settlement of lawsuits from Schneiderman and others alleging that Trump University defrauded students.

-State lawyers on Tuesday are also expected to call Jack Weisselberg, the son of former longtime Trump Organization finance chief Allen Weisselberg.
+Doug Larson, an appraiser who assessed Trump-owned properties for lenders, took the stand after Kidder.
+State lawyers on Tuesday were also expected to call Jack Weisselberg, the son of the former Trump Organization finance chief.
 The son arranged financing for Trump while an executive at Ladder Capital.

 Outside court, Trump recapped his various criticisms of the case and about Judge Arthur Engoron, a Democrat who's hearing it without jurors.
 The suit was brought under a state law that doesn't allow for a jury.